Symmetry restoration in the vicinity of neutron stars with a nonminimal coupling: Models with NS scalarizations

-The story is different for the positive nonminimal coupling with a self-interacting scalar potential $V(\phi)$.
-For concreteness, we consider a potential of the pseudo Nambu-Goldstone boson (pNGB), which is given by \be V(\phi)=m^2 f_B^2 \left[ 1+\cos \left( \frac{\phi}{f_B} \right) \right]\,, \ee where $m$ and $f_B$ are constants having the dimension of mass.
-This potential has a reflection symmetry with respect to $\phi=0$.
-To choose either the ground state at $\phi=\pi f_B$ or $\phi=-\pi f_B$ means the breaking of the reflection symmetry.
-We will choose the positive VEV $\phi_v=\pi f_B$ as a symmetry-breaking ground state.
 Around $\phi=0$, the potential (\ref{Vphi}) has a negative mass squared $-m^2$.
 Since the nonmininal coupling $\Mpl^2 F(\phi)R/2$ is present, the squared effective mass of the field at $\phi=0$ yields \be m_{\rm eff}^2(0)=-m^2+\frac{\beta}{2}R_0\,. \ee Due to the largeness of $R_0$ in regions of the high density, the positive nonminimal coupling constant $\beta$ can lead to the symmetry restoration at $\phi=0$.
 This occurs if $\beta R_0/2$ exceeds the negative mass squared $-m^2$.
 In regions of the low density, the effect of $\beta R_0/2$ on $m_{\rm eff}^2(0)$ should be unimportant relative to the contribution $-m^2$.
 Hence the scalar field would acquire the VEV $\phi_v=\pi f_B$ on weak gravitational backgrounds.
 This scalar-field configuration is different from that arising from standard NS spontaneous scalarization with $V(\phi)=0$, in that the scalar field is in the symmetry-restored state $\phi=0$ around the center of star while $\phi$ approaches the asymptotic value $\phi_v=\pi f_B$ far away from the star.

 For a star with the mean density $\rho$ and pressure $P$, the Ricci scalar $R$ at $\phi=0$ is of order $R\simeq (\rho-3P)/\Mpl^2$.
 Then, the critical value of $\beta$ corresponding to $m_{\rm eff}^2(0)=0$ can be estimated as \be \beta_c=\frac{2 m^2 \Mpl^2}{\rho-3P} =0.28 \left( \frac{10^{15}~{\rm g/cm}^3}{\rho-3P} \right) \left( \frac{m}{10^{-11}~{\rm eV}} \right)^2\,. \ee Note that, for $m={\cal O}(10^{-11}~{\rm eV})$, the Compton radius of $\phi$ is of ${\cal O}(10\,{\rm km})$, i.e., the typical the size of NSs.
 For $\beta>\beta_c$ we have $m_{\rm eff}^2(0)>0$, and the scalar field can be in the symmetry-restored state at $\phi=0$.
 For $\beta<\beta_c$, the state at $\phi=0$ becomes unstable and hence the solution should approach the ground state at $\phi=\phi_v$.
 The typical central density of NSs is around $\rho=10^{15}~{\rm g/cm}^3$, so the mass of order $m=10^{-11}~{\rm eV}$ gives rise to the critical coupling $\beta_c$ around $\beta_c=0.1\sim 1$.